PeterMitrano/grouping/README.md

     pip install -r requirements.txt

-Before we run the webapp we need to create a directory of our samples and initialize our database
+Before we run the webapp we need to list which samples we want in our database.
+Open the following file in a text editor:

-    cd interface/interface/static/
-    mkdir samples

-You can put all the samples you want people to get in there.
-However, they won't actually be presented to users until we register them in our database.
-First, go the the `rhythmic_grouping/interface` folder.
+    interface/interface/static/samples/index.txt

+You can pick any file that's in the directory https://users.wpi.edu/~mprlab/grouping/data/samples

   export FLASK_APP=interface/interface.py
   flask initdb